NonoY58/NonoY58.github.io/about.md

 ---
 # Who is NonoY?

-I live in Kanagawa, Japan.
+I'm learning several topics in programming for more than a year.
 This site would be **my portfolio** in the near future.
-Just wait a moment please.